 18 Subway "Subway"

 This busking folk duo consisted of guitar and violin and subsequently went by the name Mowrey and Watson, Jr. This is the one to start with.

 This male/female Germanic duo released a magical folk rocker whose last song hinted at the progressive record that was to come.
 A model for the great Fit & Limo, who came too late for this list.

 16 COB "Spirit of Love"

-Clive Barker may have helped form the Incredible String Band, but he was barely a part of it before venturing off into stoned out twisted folk music that was to be COB.
+Clive Palmer may have helped form the Incredible String Band, but he was barely a part of it before venturing off into stoned out twisted folk music that was to be COB.
 The second album is equally brilliant.

 15 Mellow Candle "Swaddling Songs"